NRL Good Friday Game

 In 2014, it took a Trent Hodkinson field goal in the 78th minute to gift the Canterbury-Bankstown Bulldogs the win 15-14.
-In 2015, a controversial finish to the match ended with a penalty being awarded against James Graham of Canterbury-Bankstown, allowing South Sydney to score a winning penalty goal.
+In the 2015 match, dubbed 'Bad Friday', a controversial finish to the match ended with a penalty being awarded against James Graham of Canterbury-Bankstown, allowing South Sydney to score a winning penalty goal.

 This led to arguments between Canterbury players and referee Gerard Sutton, with David Klemmer being sin binned for dissent.
 Canterbury-Bankstown supporters then threw objects at the referees as they were escorted swiftly of the field straight after full-time.
 In 2020, due to the COVID-19 pandemic in Australia, the NRL season was postponed meaning the match did not go ahead.

-In round 4 of the 2021 NRL season, South Sydney recorded the biggest win in the fixture defeating Canterbury-Bankstown 38-0.
+In round 4 of the 2021 NRL season, South Sydney recorded the biggest winning margin in the fixture defeating Canterbury-Bankstown 38-0.
+In round 6 of the 2023 NRL season, South Sydney recorded the most points scored by a winning team in the Good Friday game as they defeated Canterbury 50-16.